cedlemo/OCaml-Notty-introduction/README.md

 * use an Notty.term with another thread, one for the interface and one for another loop.

+It is a very simple terminal application that displays a counter.
+The user can leave it with `Esc`.

 ```
 (* ocamlfind ocamlc -o basics_Lwt_Term_simple_terminal_timeout -package lwt,notty.lwt -linkpkg -g basics_Lwt_Term_simple_terminal_timeout.ml *)
 open Lwt